Roxeth

 South Harrow and Roxeth railway station, on the Marylebone to High Wycombe mainline, was opened in 1926 at the far end of the village and renamed Northolt Park Station in 1929.
 Roxeth is now also served by South Harrow tube station.

 The name of the parish lives on as a current Ward of the London Borough of Harrow and in local schools, Roxeth First and Middle Schools as well as Rooks Heath School (formerly known as Rooks Heath High School and, before that, Roxeth Manor Secondary School for Boys and Roxeth Manor Secondary School for Girls), as well as in the name of the parish church, Christ Church Roxeth.
 Also the oldest children's voluntary group in the Borough, the Roxeth & Harrow Company of the Church Lads' and Church Girls' Brigade, was formed on 1 October 1894.
 It received the Freedom of Entry to the Borough, the first civilian group to be such honoured, in 1994.
-This was “In recognition of its centenary and the outstanding continuous service provided by the Brigade to the Harrow Area.”
+This was "In recognition of its centenary and the outstanding continuous service provided by the Brigade to the Harrow Area".
 Their near neighbours, the Royal British Legion and 1454 Sqn Air Training Corps received same in 1996 and 2014 respectively.

 Roxonian Football Club was formed in 1933.
 It is now called Harrow Borough F.C. and plays at Earlsmead Stadium on the west side of Roxeth, on former common land known as Dobbs Field.

+Politics

+Roxeth is part of the Harrow West constituency for elections to the House of Commons of the United Kingdom.

+Roxeth is part of the Roxeth ward for elections to Harrow London Borough Council.